The different pieces of a CHT project, how they interact, and what they’re used for

 DBT is used to ingest raw JSON data from the postgres database and normalize it into a relational schema to make it much easier to query.

-Apache Superset is a free an open source platform for creating data dashboards.
+We recommend Apache Superset as the Data Visualization Tool, it is a free an open source platform for creating data dashboards.

 CHT Core Framework & CouchDB